Mohammed-Aad-Khudhair/image-assignment-grader-tool/README.md

 ## Description

 ImgGrader is a Python-based GUI application for automated grading of image-processing assignments.
 It compares student outputs against instructor-provided reference images (and optional console output) using flexible, rule-based scoring.
-Instructors can configure grading rules through the graphical interface—no scripting required—making it easy to create objective, reproducible, and scalable grading workflows for large classes.
+Instructors can configure grading rules through the graphical interface, no scripting required, making it easy to create objective, reproducible, and scalable grading workflows for large classes.

 ## Key Features